 Vaughn: There's a very good link because have always needed to eat plants.
 Plants have always been a very important part of one's diet.
 Now, what we use pollen for in anthropology is a number of things.

-First of all, of course, we are very much interested when people begin cultivate plants, like wheat, rye, barley and corn and potatoes.
+First of all, of course, we are very much interested when people begin to cultivate plants, like wheat, rye, barley and corn, and potatoes.
 One of the nice things is that all of these plants produce pollen.
 So even though the plants aren't there, we can find the pollen grains in ancient deposits and date these deposits.

 We know that agriculture began maybe 10 12,000 years ago in certain locations.
 Another thing that is very important in the way we use pollen is that we very often can tell how they used rooms in architectural structures, like the pueblos in the American southwest.
 We can sample the floor surfaces of these pueblos.

-We can tell you whether these were lived for living quarters, kitchens or where they stored their plant food, like corn, beans and squash and things like that.
+We can tell you whether these were lived for living quarters, kitchens, or where they stored their plant food, like corn, beans, and squash, and things like that.

 Another thing that I'm particularly interested in is Texas A&M of course is one of the big centers in the world for the study of underwater archeology.
 A lot of times when they recover these sunken shipwrecks from hundreds, sometimes thousands, of years ago, we can recover material inside of various kinds of containers and down in the bilge and we can then look for the pollen and very often tell you where the ships came from, because the pollen from that port got settled on the ship.

 We can tell you a lot about what the ship was carrying, the cargos, because the cargos very often had pollen in them.
-So even thought the cargos are gone, the pollen grains, because they are so durable, are still left behind.
+So even though the cargos are gone, the pollen grains, because they are so durable, are still left behind.

 So, those are just a few of the ways that we use pollen in archeology and anthropology.